alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_beats/README.rst

   This step may be skipped in case you use Alien4Cloud's git integration for CSARs management

-Upload the following YSTIA components' CSARs to the Alien4Cloud catalog, and respect the order in the list:
+Upload the following Ystia components' CSARs to the Alien4Cloud catalog, and respect the order in the list:

 #. **common**
 #. **consul**